LORD-MicroStrain/MSCL/BuildScripts/buildReadme.md

 # **MSCL build info**

 The following information describes how to build MSCL for various platforms and programming languages.
+Note that the specific versions of libraries may not be needed, however it is recommended to be on the same Major version.
+For instance, SWIG 3.0.6 is called out below.
+SWIG 3.0.5 will likely work fine, but SWIG 2.X.X will not.

 ## **Windows**